Europe Travel Guide: Top Cities, Routes, and Tips

 Ruins of Delphi

-One of the most famous and mystical sights of Greece is Delphi’s ruins.
+One of the most famous and mystical sights in Greece is the ruins of Delphi.
 Legends and myths surround the place like no other.
-The sacred site used to be the destination of many visitors who asked the Oracle at the Temple of Apollo about their future.
+The sacred site was once a destination for many visitors who asked the Oracle at the Temple of Apollo about their futures.

-Since 1987, the ruins of Delphi have been on the UNESCO World Heritage List.
-It takes two hours by car from Athens and three hours by bus to get to Delphi.
+Since 1987, the ruins of Delphi have been listed on UNESCO’s World Heritage List.
+It takes 2 hours by car and 3 hours by bus to get to Delphi from Athens.
 Get off at the metro station Agios Nikolaos, and from there, it is only a ten-minute walk to the ruins.

 Santorini